SkymouseStudios/skymse-jekyll/_drafts/keeping-your-inbox-empty.md

 Your life will be better once you get a handle on your email.
 It takes time to get in a new routine, but it is worth it.

-You will spend less time wandering through your inbox. **You will know what you need to work on { You will have a better grasp on the tasks that need your attention}** .
-You might even have time to get home at 4pm and sit by the pool for a bit.
+You will spend less time wandering through your inbox.
+You will have a better grasp on the tasks that need your attention.
+You might even have time to get home at 4 p.m. and relax by the pool for a bit.